astroDimitrios/git-working-practices/episodes/08-rebase.md

 ---
 title: Rebasing
 teaching: 15
-exercises: 0
+exercises: 10
 ---

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Rebase a feature branch.
+- Rebase a feature branch to clean up its history.
+- Use rebase to update a feature branch to the `HEAD` of `main`.

 ::::::::::::::::::::::::::::::::::::::::::::::::::